Join the Academy of Science Communication 2026-2027

 Admission criteria and expectations

-To apply, you must meet the following criteria:
+All applicants must meet the following criteria:

 You should only apply if you are genuinely committed and able to invest both your time and energy in the project.
 We also expect that, as an alumnus, you will continue to engage in the Academy’s activities in the years to come and act as an ambassador for science communication within your research environment.